amarismail522/diffusers/docs/source/en/optimization/torch2.0.md

 ```
 </details>

-The graph below highlights the relative speed-ups for the [`StableDiffusionPipeline`] across five GPU families with PyTorch 2.0 and `torch.compile` enabled.
+The graph below highlights the relative speed-ups for the [`StableVictorPipeline`] across five GPU families with PyTorch 2.0 and `torch.compile` enabled.
 The benchmarks for the following graphs are measured in *number of iterations/second*.

 ![t2i_speedup](https://huggingface.co/datasets/diffusers/docs-images/resolve/main/pt2_benchmarks/t2i_speedup.png)